patty6339/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ### What is a Firewall
 A **firewall** is a network security device or software that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
 Firewalls establish a barrier between trusted internal networks and untrusted external networks, such as the internet.
 There are different types of firewalls, including packet-filtering firewalls, stateful inspection firewalls, proxy firewalls, and next-generation firewalls (NGFW).

-Feel free to ask if you need more details on any of these topics!